 Ncell operates 4G LTE in two frequency bands – 900 MHz and 1800 MHz bands.
 It qualifies the operator for Carrier Aggregation but it has not introduced the technology yet.

 Unfortunately, the benefits from Carrier Aggregation don’t come by default to everyone.
 First, the operator itself must execute this technology.
 Then, the individual devices must also have support for this.
 CA support comes from the chipset level.
-Although various phone brands such as Xiaomi, Samsung, Apple have CA-compatible handsets, some of them disable it through software for technical reasons.
-That means devices with Carrier Aggregation support are still a few in Nepal.
+Although various phone brands such as Xiaomi, Samsung, and Apple have CA-compatible handsets, some of them disable it through software for technical reasons.
+That means devices with Carrier Aggregation support are still few in Nepal.

 To know whether your device supports Carrier Aggregation or not, you can find detailed information on this post.